zhangdongxu/title_labeling/README.md

    ```shell
    nohup sh count.sh > log.logname &
    ```
+   You need to modify the variables in the script.
+Especially the input files:  titleFile descriptorFile inputFiles

 2. To start a server, you can use following command:
    ```shell
    nohup python movie_server.py --model model_path_you_want_to_load > log.server.model_name &